DataAstrologer/DataScience/Machine Learning/Supervised Learning/README.md

 * After splitting the data into training and testing sets, we can either use parametric or non-parametric methods to estimate the function f.

-	* **Parametric** - Estimating the function f is reduced down to estimating a fixed set of parameters for f.
+	* **Parametric** - Estimating the function f is reduced down to estimating a **fixed set of parameters for f**.
 In order to achieve this, a model is made by making the assumptions about the data and may perform badly if the assumptions are wrong.
-Ex. **Linear Regression**
+Example -  **Linear Regression**

-	* **Non-Parametric** - No explicit assumption of the functional form of f is made and the algorithm uses a flexible number of parameter.
+	* **Non-Parametric** - No explicit assumption of the functional form of f is made and the algorithm uses a **flexible number of parameter**.
 Also, fewer assumptions about the data are made.
-Ex. **K-nearest neighbour**
+Example -  **K-nearest neighbour**